CleverCloud/documentation/content/guides/tutorial-symfony.md

 - test
 - prod

-You can anyway add your environment with any of the methods mentionned in [Setting up environment variables on Clever Cloud](#setting-up-environment-variables-on-clever-cloud).
+You can anyway add your environment with any of the methods mentioned in [Setting up environment variables on Clever Cloud](#setting-up-environment-variables-on-clever-cloud).

 ### Configure monolog to get application logs

 For your application logs to be collected and available in the console and CLI, you need to configure monolog to use its `error_log` output.
-That does not mean that it will only output error level logs, you can set it to use any level, here is an exemple with the info level (and above):
+That does not mean that it will only output error level logs, you can set it to use any level, here is an example with the info level (and above):

 ```yaml{filename="config_prod.yml"}
 monolog: